knative/docs/install/Knative-with-Docker-for-Mac.md

 ## Installing Istio

 Knative depends on Istio.
 Run the following to install Istio.
-(We are changing `LoadBalancer` to `NodePort` for the `istio-ingress` service).
+(This changes `LoadBalancer` to `NodePort` for the `istio-ingress` service).

 ```shell